Graduation Requirements for the Baccalaureate Degree

 Quantitative Requirements - A minimum of 120 credit hours of course work, including the University Studies requirements and the prescribed courses for the major, are required for a bachelor's degree.
 Students seeking a second bachelor's degree must complete all degree requirements according to that major's program of study.
 At least half of the second major courses must be completed at Spalding.
 Exceptions to this policy are

 - If a student has a second major, the minimum requirement for a major in psychology is 24 hours.

 Qualitative Requirements - The candidate for the bachelor's degree must have a minimum cumulative grade-point average of 2.00 in the total course work and in the major.
 For all students entering Spalding University on July 1, 2007, or later, all completed courses in the major must have a grade of C or higher.
-The only exceptions are for Nursing majors, who have always been required to have a grade of C or higher in each Nursing course, and for Social Work majors must earn no less than a "B" in any Social Work course.
+The only exceptions are for Nursing majors, who have always been required to have a grade of C or higher in each Nursing course, Social Work majors who must earn no less than a "C" in any Social Work practice course, and

 Degree Audit - Applications for graduation must be submitted online through WebAdvisor at least two months prior to the anticipated conferral date.
 Timely scheduling of the application for graduation is the responsibility of the student.